Make-School-Courses/WEB-1.1-Web-Architecture/README.md

 ##### Quizzes have a **HARD DEADLINE** date and will close on the Friday of its listed week.

+Quizzes can be retaken once, with the final grade being the average of the two final scores.

 ##### Students that have completed all assignments with a score of 3 or higher and earned an 80% or greater on their quizzes **AUTOMATICALLY PASS QUIZ 3** and will not be required to take it! 🤩

 | Topic | Section A Pacing Date | Section B Pacing Date | Assignment |